 Many people resolve to quit smoking to improve their general health, but quitting smoking is better for your oral health too.
 Smokers are twice as likely to need root canal treatments and to lose their teeth as nonsmokers.
 Smoking increases the likelihood of periodontal disease, cavities, and mouth pain.
 Chewing tobacco is also bad for your teeth and mouth, with rates of mouth cancer 50 times more likely for those who chew.
 Quitting tobacco can be a challenge because of the addictive nature of nicotine, so keep trying even if you have setbacks.

-The trendy thing in 2017 was using activated charcoal to whiten teeth.
+A recent trendy thing is using activated charcoal to whiten teeth.
 This is not a practice that dental professionals typically approve.
 There are several whitening options that dentists do recommend, though, and we’d be happy to let you know about them.
 Your teeth don’t have to keep being yellow with the right whitening program.

 Good dental hygiene is a gift we can all give to ourselves, and it can make an enormous difference in your quality of life.
 People with good teeth are more likely to be successful and less likely to have pain or health complications that might result in expensive dental or medical care.
 When you make your New Year’s resolutions this December, don’t forget about your teeth!